pilot92/pilot92/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on developing my Full Stack abilities with side-projects
-- 🌱 I’m currently learning .net
+- 🌱 I’m currently learning to master Next.JS
 - 👯 I’m open to collaborate side-projects and open-source projects
 - 💬 Ask me about Frontend
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/david-b-b014015/)